mykindofscum/marvelcomics-react-app/README.md

 Heroku https://marvelcomics-react-app.herokuapp.com

 *Unsolved Problems:* Styling issues with the description.
 Could add some ternary for when search results come up empty.
 Problem adding a comic to a collection into the database.
+Must refresh in order to see a comic added into collection.

 *Future Enhancements:* Use react-window to allow large lists to be rendered efficiently.
 Comments for comics added to collection.
 Deleting a comic from collection.
 Chatroom.